Posted on : December 28, 2018 by Clinic One on Flu Vaccines

 - A person who showed anaphylaxis by the component of the product.

-- Individuals and children with hypersensitivity to egg (ovalbumin), chicken or any other chicken component, and the product components (neomycin, formaldehyde, octoxinol-9).
+- An individual with hypersensitivity to egg, chicken or any other chicken component, and the product component.

-- A person who showed the symptom of convulsion within 1 year before vaccination
+- Person who showed the symptom of convulsion within 1 year before vaccination

-- A person who showed Guillain-Barre syndrome within 6 weeks of the previous immunization with the influenza vaccine or a person with neurological disorders.
+- A person who showed Guillain-Barre syndrome during 6 weeks from the previous immunization of influenza vaccine or person with neurological disorders.

 Precautions